ShuweiLeung/Style-Transfer/CycleGAN/README.md

 # Cycle-GANs

-This is repo for Cycle-GANs image-to-image translation by MLYZ team.
+This is repo for Cycle-GANs Image-to-image Translation by MLYZ team.
 ## Prerequisites
 - Python 3.3 or above
 - [Pytorch 0.4.0](torch.org)